 TCD's HVAC partner Palmetto can help you understand your efficient HVAC options and lower your energy costs (up to 50%) by finding you the best system and installer for your home and wallet.

-The researchers did find that certain households may want to think twice about switching to heat pumps, though.
+The Harvard researchers did find that certain households may want to check their electricity and gas rates before switching to heat pumps, though.

 Modern heat pumps are more than up to the task in cold-weather climates.
-However, their analysis showed that households in northern regions, where the energy infrastructure is much more reliant on gas, could experience higher electric bills.
+However, their analysis showed that households in northern regions, where the energy infrastructure is much more reliant on gas, could experience higher electric bills, while in other areas, gas prices may be much higher.
+In areas with high electricity prices, solar panels would already be a smart solution, and heat pumps would be able to run directly off the power of the sun.

 "A main finding of our analysis was that the cost of electricity is key to encouraging people to install heat pumps," Shafiee wrote for The Conversation.